HerrMotz/bachelor-thesis/publication/main.typ

 ]
 ]

-The goal of this work is to create two mostly separate programs:
+The goal of this work is to create two program parts:
 + the _visual query building interface_ (forthon called *frontend*) and
-+ the _translator between VGQ and SPARQL_ (forthon called *backend*).
++ the _translator between VQG and SPARQL_ (forthon called *backend*).

-The most important aspects for the choice of software and UX design were usability and maintability.
+The most important aspects for the choice of software and UX design were usability and maintainability.
 The aim is to lay the basis for a software, which can be applied in day-to-day use as an "almost-no-code" query builder.
-The development of Query by Graph will be continued in the project _HisQu_ by the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group] funded by #link("https://4memory.de")[NFDI4Memory].
-Therefore, this work's focus lay on building an extensible, future-proof platform, rather than implementing every thought-of feature.
+//TODO: nächsten satz in Diskussionsteil verschieben The development of Query by Graph will continue as part of the #link("https://dfg.de/")[DFG] project _HisQu_, with the active involvement of the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group], which will further advance this work.
+Therefore, this work's focus lay on building an extensible, future-proof platform,
+// TODO: Rechtfertigungen vernmeiden die nicht substantiell zum Endprodukt beitragen und was nicht zur Implementation selbst beiträgt in den Dikussionsteil verschieben rather than implementing every thought-of feature.
 During my work on this thesis, I received a request to use my program in a digital humanities seminar.
 To support its advancement, Patrick Stahl assisted with implementation of UI features.
 All changes are documented and traceable in the repository's history#footnote[https://github.com/HerrMotz/bachelor-thesis].

 === Architecture
 Given RDF's predominant use in web contexts, opting for a web application was a natural choice.
 The backend was designed to be both explainable and traceable.
 While several functional programming languages are well-suited for this purpose, Rust#footnote[http://www.rust-lang.org] emerged as the preferred option due to its ability to compile to WebAssembly#footnote[http://webassembly.org], enabling native execution in a browser.

+#todo[Das hier hört sich nicht natural an, es ist mir ncith so richtig klar, was das noch für advantages hat die nicht schon vorher gesagt wurden und warum.
+Entweder ausführen was für weitere advantages, oder streichen.
+Extensible, Efficient and maintain formal precision -> in welcher Hinsicht?
+Hier vielleicht konkretisieren oder streichen.]

 This approach offered a compelling advantage over a traditional server-client architecture.
 The resulting combination of architectures is extensible, efficient, and maintains formal precision.

 #todo[Mention, that I am limited to two prefixes, wdt and wd.
 Also mention, that there is a configuration file, which contains all Wikibase data sources. ]